open5e/open5e/source/characters/southlandsheroes_races.rst

 **Patience.** At 9th level, you learn to wait in a single spot with infinite patience.
-As long as you don’t move, you have advantage on any saving throw against falling asleep or succumbing to :ref:`exhaustion`.
+As long as you don’t move, you have advantage on any saving throw against falling asleep or succumbing to :ref:`srd:exhaustion`.
 While you remain stationary you can undertake light activity (to remain on watch only) for the entire duration of a long rest, and still gain its benefits.
 If you move, or engage in any other sort of activity, you must rest as normal for the remainder of the long rest to complete it.
 This ability replaces Infiltration Expertise.

 **Sniper.** At 13th level, you do not automatically reveal your location when you attack while hidden.
 You must be at least 10 feet away from any